Wowmeta Home Page Wowmeta Logo Icon Wowmeta Logo Text

 #5: Havoc Demon Hunter / Unholy Death Knight / Resto Shaman | “Hero Cleave” | 2.5%

-Synopsis: Another popular cleave team in Shadowlands Season 3 that is carrying over into Season 4 is DHDK.
+Synopsis: Another popular cleave team in The War Within Season 3 that is carrying over into Season 4 is DHDK.
 This composition is as oppressive as ever.
 If your team doesn’t contain some sort of damage immunity or immense control, DHDK will run you down.

 Pros: The cleave pressure that Abomination Limb and Metamorphosis bring to the table is second to none.
 This composition brings an abundance of damage that makes it seems like their “go” never ends.
 Ranged silences, stuns, and interrupts, make this composition a caster’s worst nightmare.